earthstar-project/earthstar-docs/docs/reference/earthstar-specification.md

 The fields above are called the "core fields".
 All core fields are REQUIRED.
 Some core fields may be null; these MUST NOT be omitted; they MUST be exlicitly set to null if they are null.

-Extra fields are FORBIDDEN as part of this core document schema, but see the **Extra Fields For Ssncing ** section below.
+Extra fields are FORBIDDEN as part of this core document schema, but are allowed during syncing -- see the **Extra Fields For Syncing** section below.

 All string fields MUST BE limited to `PRINTABLE_ASCII` characters except for `content`, which is utf-8, or string fields can be null if specified above.  `PRINTABLE_ASCII` is defined earlier, and notably does not contain newline or tab characters, which are reserved for use in the serialization format we use for hashing and signing.